checking requirements:Sequence Diagrams, Regular Expressions and State Automata

 State Automata modelling languages to design and verify a communication protocol of a client-server

-system.
+software architecture messaging pattern is used.
 The client part of the system has a user interface from which the user

 can input messages and send them.
 The client also receives messages from